tomstafford/psy-checklist/README.md

 ### even a statistically significant result might be meaningless.
 How will you calculate an effect size, and how will you gauge whether it is important?
 Bonus points: [maximal positive controls](https://www.sciencedirect.com/science/article/pii/S0022103120304224)

-##  6. Will you be able to interpret all the results which aren't in line with your predictions?
+##  6. Will you be able to interpret all possible results which aren't in line with your predictions?

 ###  Maybe you made predictions.
 What will it mean if you get a null result?
 Or an intermediate result?
 Or any other unexpected outcomes.